-Aspect RAG Comments For the 2022/23 budget model this is set to amber as nay increase will only affect months April - July . the full year impact will not be realised until 2023/24 National Insurance • There is an increase of 1.25 percentage points for employer and employee from April 2022.
-From April 2023 it will return to its current state and instead the extra tax will be collected as a new health and social care levy.
-The 2022/23 budget will see the full year impact of this increase National Living Wage • The NLW will increase to £9.50 per hour form 1 April 2022 and further rises are expected.
+Aspect RAG Comments National Insurance • No increases are planned at present.
+National Living Wage • The NLW will increase to £9.50 per hour form 1 April 2023 and further rises are expected.
 There is also pressure on the College to pay the Foundation Living Wage.
-This will impact on the payscale as the College must maintain a skills deferential alongside increasing hourly rates to the new statutory minimum.
+This will continue to impact on the pay scale as the College must maintain a skills deferential alongside increasing hourly rates to the new statutory minimum.
 Apprenticeship Levy • This will be expended on the ongoing development of staff and the apprenticeship scheme.
-Non-Pay Licences • Large firms such as Microsoft often increase prices.
+Certain politicians are suggesting reform to the the levy and the impact of this may increase costs; potentially from 0.5% to 1% of payroll costs.
+Non-Pay Licences Large firms such as Microsoft often increase prices.
 As there is no alternative, the College has to budget for higher tariffs.
 JISC costs and the costs associated with OfS, QAA and HESA have placed pressures on the budget model.
 Premises • Despite excellent value for money in procurement and specialist procurement for utilities, the College, like the UK as a whole, is facing a significant increase in the cost of gas and electricity.
 There must continue to be a thorough programme of routine maintenance which may be costly to ensure that the campuses are safe and motivational places to work and learn.
 Agency and Professional Fees • Tendering process and 3-5 year contracts ensure a stable position.
 However, staffing shortages can realise high levels of agency costs.
 Consultancy • The College has used consultancy to address priorities and provide support during periods of change.
 This approach also adds rigor to curriculum and faculty review Curriculum Resources • The curriculum is well resourced and overall each facility operates within budgetary levels.
 However, curriculum development and/or growth will require investment.
 Digital • Excellent procurement methods ensure best value.
 Digital strategy is being constantly developed to embrace digital advantage and fully support the teaching and learning strategy.
 Again, ongoing investment is required to meet student expectations.
-From a capital perspective considerable investment is required across the next three/four years to update all hardware to accommodate Windows 11 Exams Changing qualifications and curriculum may cause cost pressures given increased external assessment and high
+Inflation is particularly acute in this area.
+From a capital perspective considerable investment is required across the payt three four years to undate all required across the next three/four years to update all hardware to accommodate Windows 11 Exams • Changing qualifications and curriculum may cause cost pressures given increased external assessment and high costs of end point assessment for apprentices Student Transport • A significant aspect of the non-pay budget which was conducted deviates funds from elsewhere.
+A tender for 2023 and the contract is meticulously managed.
+Despite

-Aspect RAG Comments costs of end point assessment for apprentices.
-However there are no specific risk factors at present Student Transport A significant aspect of the non-pay budget which deviates funds from elsewhere .A tender will be in place for 2023 and the contract is meticulously managed.
-Despite this a more mixed economy with Centro bus passes may realise savings Employment Costs Costs of DBS checks will increase given the higher levels of rigour in the revised policy for safer recruitment Publicity and Promotion • Increased competition and a more commercial approach may require a greater investment as will the development of the website and re branding Depreciation • Depreciation is linked to the approved capital programme.
-Interest Payable • Low rates of interest and SONIA ensure a stable cost of serving loans.
-However new borrowing is planned to support the costs of Lygon court.
+Aspect RAG Comments this a more mixed economy with Centro bus passes may realise savings.
+The future approach to student transport is pivotal for the College business model.
+Employment Costs Costs of DBS checks will increase given the higher levels of rigour in the revised policy for safer recruitment Publicity and Promotion Increased competition and a more commercial approach may require a greater investment.
+Depreciation Depreciation is linked to the approved capital programme.
+Interest Payable Low rates of interest and SONIA ensure a stable cost of serving loans.
+New borrowing planned to support the costs of Trinity Point could not be realised due to ONS reclassification.
+A loan under the government scheme may be an option in the future.